obsinity/obsinity/documentation/architecture/forwarding-and-stream-ingest.md

 - Delivery semantics
   - At‑least‑once: commit Kafka offsets (or ack RMQ) after successful DB insert.
-  - De‑duplication and DLQ:
+  - De‑duplication and Unconfigured Event Queue (UEQ):
     - Incoming messages MUST carry an `eventId`.
 The ingest path computes a SHA‑256 over the canonicalized payload.
     - If an event with the same `eventId` exists and the SHA‑256 matches, the message is a duplicate and is discarded.
-    - If an event with the same `eventId` exists but the SHA‑256 differs (payload mismatch), the message is sent to a Dead Letter Queue (DLQ) with diagnostic metadata.
+    - If an event with the same `eventId` exists but the SHA‑256 differs (payload mismatch), the message is sent to the Unconfigured Event Queue (UEQ) with diagnostic metadata.
   - Exactly‑once (optional):
     - Maintain an idempotency table `(source, event_id)` checked inside the ingest transaction; still apply SHA‑256 guard for mismatch detection.

 - Error handling
-  - Poison messages routed to DLQ (Kafka) or dead‑letter exchange (RabbitMQ) after N retries.
+  - Poison messages routed to the UEQ (Kafka) or dead‑letter exchange (RabbitMQ) after N retries.
   - Structured logs with message metadata (offset/partition/routing key) and root cause.

 - Configuration